 of the crown as close as possible to the edge without showing when the

-hat is on the head.
+the head.
 Pin in place all the way round and slipstitch the

 two ends together; then begin at the seam and slipstitch the lining in